braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/toovio.md

 # Toovio

+{:.subintro}
-> [Toovio](https://toovio.com/) is a data-as-a-service company powered by artificial intelligence that helps you discover your actionable data and use the most critical elements to drive incremental results based on pre-defined objectives.
+[Toovio](https://toovio.com/) is a data-as-a-service company powered by artificial intelligence that helps you discover your actionable data and use the most critical elements to drive incremental results based on pre-defined objectives.

 The Braze and Toovio partnership provides near real-time message triggering, the tools to drive incremental performance, and access to Toovio's advanced campaign measurement tools.